PHASE 3 OF 7

 Test One Thing

-Test one integration, one API, one flow at a time.
-Can you get a streaming response from OpenAI?
-Can you trigger a phone call through Twilio with a Python script?
-Can you make a text-to-speech model output audio in a browser?
+One integration, one API, one flow at a time.
+Can you stream a response from OpenAI?
+Trigger a Twilio call from Python?
+Output text-to-speech audio in a browser?

 Each question gets its own isolated experiment.
 No dependencies, no distractions.